robchirpich/Almost-Self-Driving-Car-Project/readme.txt

 Third, serial connections were opened between the Raspberry Pi 4 and the HiFive1 board.

-The second part of this project was to program the servo motor, LIDAR sensor, and the HiFive1 board to work together as follows:
+*** [comm.c] The second part of this project was to program the servo motor, LIDAR sensor, and the HiFive1 board to work together as follows:

 First, the Raspberry Pi 4 had to perform a DNN inference every 50ms from an image that was read from the input video file which would be used to get a steering angle for the RC car.
 This steering angle was then sent to the HiFive1 board.